Substance Abuse Counselor Education

 - Analyze professional conduct in the clinical setting

 Earn credentials each step of the way through Career Pathways.
-Upon completion of the Substance Abuse Counselor Education program, you can continue your education to obtain the associate degree in Human Services Associate.
+Upon completion of the Substance Abuse Counselor Education program, you can continue your education to earn an associate degree in Human Services Associate.

 Enhance your career.